Bone Tumors and Soft Tissue Tumors

 See more about getting chemotherapy at Seattle Children’s.

-The best radiation treatment for your child depends on their tumor.
+The best radiation treatment depends on the tumor.
 Our options include proton therapy, offered at Fred Hutch Proton Therapy, the only proton therapy center in the Northwest.

 Learn more about Seattle Children’s Radiation Therapy Service.

 During surgery, we remove as much of the tumor as possible, along with some of the healthy tissue around it.
-For larger tumors in certain parts of the body, our orthopedic and oncology surgeons work with our plastic surgeons to do complex to improve how your child’s body works or how it looks after their tumor is removed.
+For larger tumors in certain parts of the body, our surgical teams do complex to improve how your child’s body works or how it looks after their tumor is removed.

 After surgery, your child may have physical therapy.

-If tests show that your child’s cancer is caused by the NTRK fusion or other specific genetic changes, their treatment options may include medicines.
+If tests show that the cancer is caused by specific genetic changes, treatment options may include medicines.

 Many of our patients with sarcomas take part in research studies of new treatments along with their standard treatment.
 These studies — called clinical or therapeutic trials — include studies of new medicines or new ways to combine medicines.

-Your child’s doctor will talk with you about any new treatment options that might help your child.
-Then you can decide whether you want your child to take part.
+Your doctor will talk with you about any new treatment options.
+Then you can decide whether you want to take part.

-The STRIvE and ENLIGHTen phase 1 trials may be an option for children and young adults with tumors that are difficult to treat (refractory) or that come back after treatment (relapsed).
+The STRIvE-01 phase 1 trials may be an option for children and young adults with tumors that do not respond to standard therapy (refractory) or that come back after treatment (relapsed).
 In these studies, researchers reprogram the body’s infection-fighting T cells to find and destroy cancer cells.

-H3.
-Learn more about cancer clinical trials at Seattle Children’s
+- Read more about cancer research and clinical trials at Seattle Children’s.

-No matter which type of tumor or which treatment your child has, follow-up care is important.
-We will check your child regularly for months to years after treatment and take care of any health concerns that arise.
-Some tumors — even benign tumors — have a risk of coming back, so it is important to watch your child’s health closely.
+Follow-up care is important for all types of tumors and treatments.
+We will check regularly for years after treatment and take care of any health concerns that arise.
+Some tumors — even benign tumors — have a risk of coming back, so it is important to watch your health closely.

 Most of our patients who had cancerous tumors visit Seattle Children’s for follow-up care.
-The doctor will let you know the best follow-up routine for your child.
-If you live far from Seattle, your child may get some of their lab work or in your own community.
+The doctor will let you know the best follow-up routine.
+If you live far from Seattle, you may get some blood tests or in your own community.

 Our Cancer Survivor Program provides long-term follow-up care to help young people stay healthy after cancer treatment.